christiansandberg/canopen/doc/od.rst

 are:

 * EDS (standardized INI-file like format)
+* DCF (same as EDS with bitrate and node ID specified)
 * EPF (proprietary XML-format used by Inmotion Technologies)

 Examples